 "We can't lose to this clown," Gatomon said, her tail ring flashing.
 "We've got Dagomon to deal with.
 Right, Kari?"

 TK wasn't convinced at all; his body shook and trembled, his mind flashing back to that first fateful battle on File Island.
-Devimon had been overly powerful then, even with seven Digimon, but now it looked even more hopeless.
 "Patamon, don't!" he said.
 "You can't fight him like this!"

 "I've gotta try!"
-Patamon rebuked.
-"At least until the Crests are ready!
+Patamon said, "at least until the Crests are ready!
 Trust me!"

-Gatomon and Patamon threw themselves at Neodevimon with the best that they could muster.
-Patamon spewed Boom Bubbles as big as he could make, but they popped on Neodevimon's chest without incident.
+Gatomon and Patamon threw themselves at Neodevimon with the best they could muster.
+Patamon spewed his biggest Boom Bubbles, but they popped on Neodevimon's chest without incident.
 Gatomon landed on his arm and raked her claws across it.
-Black smoke poured out of his flesh, but like Blackwargreymon, he didn't seem to care.
+Black smoke drifted off of his flesh, but like Blackwargreymon, he didn't seem to care.
 He threw her off with a huff, then swatted both Patamon and her to the ground like deflated basketballs.
 "As expected," Neodevimon cackled as he stepped past their struggling forms.
 "Now for you humans…"

 "Azulongmon, can't you do anything?!"
 Kari asked.
 "You're a god!"

-"My power would destroy this whole island, and you with it," Azulongmon lamented.
+"My power would destroy this whole island, and you with it," Azulongmon said.
 "Forgive me… I can't."

 TK couldn't move anything.
 He shook even harder than when he had run into Blackwargreymon in the jungle.
 With their D3s broken, they couldn't even Digivolve.
 Even Azulongmon could only watch silently behind him.
 No help was coming this time.

-Kari watched TK shake, her heart swelling.
-He had been so brave trying to protect her before, but now he looked as terrified as she had been.
+Kari watched him shake, her heart swelling.
+He had been so brave trying to protect her before, but now he looked as terrified as she had.
 She turned and glared at the approaching demon.
 It was time for her to do what she said she would; it was time for her to protect him.